 To echo our previous point, legal holds are not the only way to preserve data.
 There are four primary ways that you can preserve ESI, and all of them should be part of your company's preservation arsenal.
 The four primary approaches are outlined below.
-Some of these techniques are also discussed in greater detail in our white paper, "Three Common Techniques for E-Discovery Preservation."
+Some of these techniques are also discussed in greater detail in the Exterro-PWC white paper, "Three Common Techniques for E-Discovery Preservation."

 Legal hold process

 We have a whole section on legal holds so we won't go into a ton of detail here.
 Legal holds are by far and away the most common method for preserving data for e-discovery.
 The legal hold itself is simply a notification, usually sent over email, stating that a lawsuit has been commenced or is reasonably anticipated and that the party receiving the email must preserve all data potentially related to the subject matter of the case.
 A mistake that many companies make is treating legal holds like one-off communications rather than a multistep process.
 As established in the famous Zubulake ruling and underscored by groups like The Sedona Conference, a truly defensible legal hold process includes periodic reminders, compliance monitoring and other considerations as matters evolve.

 Another common preservation method is to actually collect relevant data by copying it from the native source and storing it somewhere centralized.
 Although "collection" is its own stage in the EDRM occurring after preservation (it also has its own section in this guide) the collect-to-preserve approach is a reasonable approach for highly relevant ESI or for technically precarious data, like that from a mobile device, which is at high risk of deletion if immediate action isn't taken.
 That being said, many companies rely too heavily on this method and end up over collecting and preserving data that ultimately isn't relevant.